Does your school celebrate Teacher Appreciation Week?

 Staying late after school, coming in early, figuring out ways to reach out to students, listening to their needs, and instructing them in important educational and life skills are just a few of the myriad of activities dedicated teachers do on a daily basis.

-This week, parents at Piano Man’s school have been organizing ways to show their appreciation.
+Many schools in the U.S. will be celebrating Teacher Appreciation Week to honor our dedicated teachers and staff.
+Parents at Piano Man’s school have been organizing ways to show their appreciation.
 A fellow parent and friend found another blogger’s idea to use Dr. Seuss’ books as the theme to celebrate Teacher Appreciation Week.
-And did you know that the National Education Association (NEA) promoted Dr. Suess’ classic book, The Cat in the Hat, to encourage education in reading on National Reading Day?
+Did you know that the National Education Association (NEA) promoted Dr. Suess’ classic book, The Cat in the Hat, to encourage education in reading on National Reading Day?
 How fitting that our school would continue with a Seussical theme for Teacher Appreciation Week?